JasonBrauer/banklikex/readme.md

 ## Docs
 Any documentation associated with banklikex
+- Assignment_Questions: Details of the assignment and answers to questions included with the bank like x assignment

 ## Entities
 Holds data models used to store original and manipulated data
 - data_models.call_data_field_dict contains all fields that will be used to compare banks in the dataset and can be modified to included different fields

 ## Example_Data
-Contains a small dataset that can be used to run the program without dowloading from [Dataset](#Dataset)
+Contains a small dataset that can be used to run the program without downloading from [Dataset](#Dataset)
+- Currently only the 2020 dataset is included, but the program can take datasets from multiple years at the same time if all files are included in the input directory

 ## Images
 Images used in docs and application